 oils in your cat's coat will spread the liquid throughout the body.

 The solution is also absorbed into the animal's bloodstream too, killing existing fleas and providing protection from infestation for up to 30 days.

-Available in many different doses via Amazon, these pills have been proven in this study by Department of Entomology, University of California, to administer a 100% kill rate on cat fleas.
+Available in many different doses via Pet Food Direct, these pills have been proven in this study by Department of Entomology, University of California, to administer a 100% kill rate for fleas on cats.

 I've always kept some of these pills at the ready should she ever get fleas again.
 I wish I had found this at the first sight of a flea, but better late than never.

 During my war on the fleas, I resorted to bathing our cat.
 This way I could see the true extent of the infestation on her.